The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Quality guitars from reputable brand names also tend to sound a whole lot better.
 A guitar that sounds good will inspire a newbie to sit down and play, and the more you play, the better you get.

 So, while you may be tempted to go the ultra-budget route for your first guitar, I really recommend against it.
 Choosing a solid beginner instrument from a quality name brand gives you a much better shot at success.

 Resources to Help You Choose Your First Guitar

 - How Much Does a Guitar Cost for a Beginner?

 Get advice on how much a guitar should cost for a beginner and learn which guitars and amps are worth the money.

-- How to Choose Your First Guitar for Beginners
+- How to Choose an Electric Guitar for a Beginner

 Should You Choose Electric or Acoustic for Your First Guitar?

 Should you start out on acoustic guitar or electric guitar?
 My recommendation: Whichever lights your fire!

 Some newbies think they need to start out on acoustic guitar and master it before moving on to electric guitar.
 You can do that if you want to, but it’s not necessary.